Beza Fellows

 FELLOW OF THEOLOGY & CULTURE

 Rev. David Deutsch serves as the Head of Spiritual Life at Beacon Hill Classical Academy, where he also teaches Bible, Theology, and Oral Rhetoric.
 In addition to his role at Beacon Hill, Rev. Deutsch serves as a Teaching Pastor at Soli Deo Gloria Church in Camarillo, CA. He has spent over 25 years in pastoral ministry.
 He is a lover of books and helped homeschool his daughter classically.
-As a life-long learner, Rev. Deutsch loves to come alongside of students in their pilgrimage with Christ and Classical Education.
+As a life-long learner, Rev. Deutsch loves to come alongside of students in their pilgrimage with Christ and classical education.
 He is married to his wife, Teresa, who serves as the Lower School Academic Director and Kindergarten Teacher at Beacon Hill Classical Academy.
 They have one daughter (who teaches Latin and Humanities at Beacon Hill) and two grandchildren.